Clarendon County, South Carolina: Geography

 Clarendon Country is located in the east-central portion of South Carolina, inland of the Lowcountry and bordering the southern edge of the Pee Dee.
 The county covers 606.94 square miles; Lake Marion, located in the southern portion of the county, covers an additional 95 square miles of the county (See Map 2).
 Most of the land is predominantly sand and loamy soils.
 Clarendon County has a moderate climate with very warm summers and mild winters.
 The average precipitation is 55 inches per year.
 The growing season is 225 days, so farmers have a long season to grow crops.
 Some of the major crops grown in Clarendon County are cotton, tobacco, corn and soybean.

-According to Core Based Statistical Classifications, Clarendon County is classified as a non-core area, and is neither a metropolitan or micropolitan statistical area.
-As seen in Table 1, there are only 57.60 people per square mile in Clarendon County, significantly less than average in South Carolina, areas of which have been urbanized.

 Clarendon County is characterized by a Humid subtropical climate with hot, humid summers and cool, dry winters.
 The county also holds the state's records for both maximum 24-hour snowfall and largest hailstone.